ginomeee/IT128L/PROJ/README.md

 - Delete records of existing vehicles

 This is a Java program that uses a MySQL database and connects via the localhost server.

+*Note:* PROJP2 *requires* `mysql-connector-java-8.0.30.jar` located in the root directory of this repository.
+Fix the build settings and point the missing JAR file to the file.